altunidev/ImmersiveMusicControl/README.md

 WARNING: scope creep be beyond this point!
 Ye be warned!

-- Music search with [whatever that app was], then when it finds the song, show info on panel in-game... and bring up search on spotify / cider
+- Music search with [VXMusic](https://github.com/Soapwood/VXMusic), then when it finds the song, show info on panel in-game... and bring up search on spotify / cider
 -